Michelle Willis Bio

 She later grew to learn the vocabulary of the late ‘60s and early ‘70s songwriters, a sound she has grown quite close to given her fixed position in two bands led by American songwriting folk legend David Crosby.
 After studying jazz in Toronto, the art of song structure, lyric writing, and delivery became the new foundation she leaned on, taking cues from heavyweights like Joni Mitchell, Stevie Wonder, Carole King, Donny Hathaway, CSNY, Ray Charles, Paul Simon, Jimmy Webb and The Beatles.

 Since moving to New York, Willis has cemented her place as an in-demand keyboard player and singer, touring and recording with a diverse array of artists such as the aforementioned Crosby, Becca Stevens, Zac Brown Band, Iggy Pop, Laura Mvula and Michael McDonald.
 Taking her unique style and adapting it to a band’s sound has fed the melting pot of harmony and melody that defines her music.

 Despite touring schedules that placed her on the road for 200+ days a year, Willis fought to finish her sophomore record which would follow her full length debut, See Us Through (2016).
-Her upcoming release, an ambitious studio record with a live and filmed concert, Just One Voice, will be released in April 2022 on GroundUP Music (a label founded by long-time musical comrade and four-time Grammy winner, Michael League of Snarky Puppy).
+Her upcoming release, an ambitious studio record with a live and filmed concert, Just One Voice, will be released in April 2022 on GroundUP Music (a label founded by long-time musical comrade and five-time Grammy winner, Michael League of Snarky Puppy).
 The album showcases eleven new songs and features guest performances by Crosby, Michael McDonald, Grégoire Maret, Becca Stevens and Taylor Ashton.

 April 8, 2022